 and to list how / when / where food is available in your area.
 We will be updating the food resource list below with your responses to food availability.

-- Birmingham (Greater Birmingham Ministries,https://gbm.org/) - Food distributions on Fridays.
+- Birmingham (Greater Birmingham Ministries, https://gbm.org/serving-people/food-distribution/) - Food distributions on Fridays.

-- Trussville (The TEAM - Trussville Ecumenical Assistive Ministries, Facebook page) - Provides food and clothing
+- Trussville (The TEAM - Trussville Ecumenical Assistive Ministries, Facebook page) - Food distribution available Monday and Friday 12 noon to 2 pm.

 - Atlanta (Lutheran Church of the Redeemer, https://www.redeemer.org) - Yes.
 Food Ministry will remain open with To Go boxes.
 Taking requests for help as well as offers of assistance

-- Oakwood (Christ LC, https://clcga.org) - Putting together food teams and working with local food pantry
+- Oakwood (Christ LC, https://clcga.org) - Putting together food teams and working with South Hall Community Food Pantry (http://www.shcfp.org/), Mondays from 4pm to 6pm; Thursdays from 10am to 12pm; Saturdays from 10am to 12pm.

 - Stone Mountain (Rock of Ages LC, https://www.rockofageschurch.org) - Noonday meals provided Sunday - Friday